aws-samples/aws-s3-copy-sync-using-batch/README.md

-## Eventbridge Rule & Job Invokation
+## Job Invokation via an Eventbridge Rule
 Create an Eventbridge rule that will invoke the AWS Batch job.

 Here, the S3 uploads are being logged in cloudtrail.
 An eventbridge rule will invoke the job with an appropriate upload.
 Using the naming convention mentioned above, we can use a custom event pattern match and [content filtering](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-event-patterns-content-based-filtering.html#filtering-prefix-matching) to only trigger on certain uploads.